-Straight: Alice is a member of PETA, prefers hemp and linen to polyester, recycles, drives a Prius, is a member of a co-op, spends quite a lot of time and money eating organic, and sees a Naturopath regularly.
+Straight: Alice is an animal rights activist, prefers hemp and linen to polyester, recycles, drives a Prius, is a member of a co-op, spends quite a lot of time and money eating organic, and sees a Naturopath regularly.

-Alice "frees" pets from their owners, is a nudist, doesn't use anything that cannot be washed and reused, eats only raw or local or what she grows herself, and protests outside of doctor's offices.
+Alice "frees" pets from their owners, is perpetually nude, doesn't use anything that cannot be washed and reused, eats only raw or local or what she grows herself, and protests outside of doctor's offices.

 Alternatively, Alice has gone "off the grid" and lives as one with nature.